GeniALE/SiteWebGeniALE/sponsorsModule/README.md

 ```

-You must have atleast one template available in your components to be able to change it in the UI.
+You must have at least one template available in your components to be able to change it in the UI.